CompCogNeuro/sims/ch2/detector/README.md

 Now, let's try to understand exactly why the unit responds as it does.
 The key to doing so is to understand the relationship between the pattern of weights and the input pattern.

-* Click the `Pats` again (or find the already-open window if you didn't close it), and place that scrolled to the `8` digit next to the netview window, so you can see both.
+* Click the `DigitPats` button again (or find the already-open window if you had not closed it) and scroll inside so that the `8` digit is visible.
+Now resize the whole window so it is roughly big enough to only show the `8` and position the window so it is next to the main window that includes the `Netview` display.
+The idea is that you can see both side-by-side, so you may want/need to shrink the main window to prevent occlusion of the `DigitPats` window.
 Then do `Init` in the toolbar and `Test Trial` for each input digit in turn.

-> **Question 2.8:** For each digit, report the number of active Input units where there is also a weight of 1 according to the `8` digit pattern.
-In other words, report the *overlap* between the input activity and the weight pattern.
+> **Question 2.8:** For each digit, report the number of active `Input` units where there is also a weight of 1 according to the `8` digit pattern.
+In other words, report the *overlap* between the input activity and the weight pattern. *HINT: Strictly speaking, the `8` display in the `DigitPats` window is NOT representing the weights per se, but as we saw earlier using the `r.Wt` functionality in `NetView,` they are the same pattern -- and displaying the windows side-by-side just makes the counting easier.*

 The number of inputs having a weight of 1 that you just calculated should correspond to the total excitatory input `Ge`, also called the **net input**, going into the receiving unit, which is a function of the average of the sending activation `Act` times the weight `Wt` over all the units, with a correction factor for the expected activity level in the layer, `Alpha`: